casper-network/casper-blockexplorer-frontend/README.md

 ## Blockexplorer

-The app uses nginx reverse proxy so its eliminates CORS errors that can happen when quering the node when it's running casper-node < 1.5.
+The app uses our custom Node.js middleware which acts as reverse proxy and support list of multiple nodes.

 ### Setup